coleGillespie/discover/README.md

 If you think you've found a bug, please visit the Issue tracker (https://github.comcoleGillespie/discover/issues) and create an issue explaining the problem and expected result.
 Be sure to include any relevant information for reproducing the issue, such as the browser/device (with version #), and the version of the jQuery Mobile code you're running.

-join my in #discover on irc.freenode
+join me in #discover on irc.freenode